 What are the issues?

-- People waiting too long for crucial bowel cancer tests: Most people are diagnosed with bowel cancer after speaking to their GP about symptom and demand for bowel cancer, has been increasing dramatically.
-However there is a serious lack of capacity to meet the demand.
-This is having an impact on waiting times, with many people waiting too long between being referred and having their test.
-Without adequate capacity to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.
+- People waiting too long for crucial bowel cancer tests: Most people are diagnosed with bowel cancer after speaking to their GP about symptom and demand for bowel cancer tests have been increasing dramatically.
+However, there is a serious lack of capacity to meet the demand.
+This is causing delays, with many people waiting too long between being referred and having their test.
+Without more staff to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.

 What are we campaigning for?